The Brazilian Northeast boasts idyllic beaches, a vibrant culture and itineraries to suit every type of traveller.

 - Piauí: Piauí is known for its natural beauty, such as the Serra da Capivara National Park and the beaches of Luís Correia.

-- Maranhão: It stands out for the Lençóis Maranhenses, a national park with dunes and lagoons, and for the rich cultural heritage of São Luís.
+- Maranhão: It is renowned for the Lençóis Maranhenses, a national park featuring dunes and lagoons, and for the rich cultural heritage of São Luís.

 Melhores destinos no nordeste brasileiro